mne-tools/mne-hcp/README.md

 ['/media/crazy_disk/HCP/123455/unprocessed/MEG/None-anatomy/4D/c,rfDC',
  '/media/crazy_disk/HCP/123455/unprocessed/MEG/None-anatomy/4D/config']
 ```

+Why we are not globbing files?
+Because the HCP-MEG data are fixed, all file
+patterns are known and access via Amazon web services easier if the files
+to be accessed are known in advance.

 ## contributions
 - currently `@dengemann` is pushing frequently to master, if you plan to contribute, open issues and pull requests, or contact `@dengemann` directly.
 Discussions are welcomed.